 The first working camera was built by Joseph Nicéphore Niépce in 1816.
 Niépce used the camera obscura to capture a view from the window of his house.
 The photograph he took is now known as the world’s first photograph.

-See also Photo Of The First Camera
+See also What Did The First Camera Look Like

 The next major step in the history of photography was the invention of the photographic plate by Louis Daguerre in 1839.
 Daguerre’s photographic plate could capture images of much greater detail than Niépce’s earlier photographs.